iamkirankumaryadav/Library/Data Science/Cross Validation.md

 - Models get **equally** distributed target class labels for **training**.
 - One of **K** fold is used as **testing set**, and **K - 1** folds are used as **training set**.
 - **Mean** error of **K** trials is calculated.
 Reduce **bias** and **variance**.
-- Accurate way to evaluate the performance of a model on imbalanced data sets.
+- An accurate way to evaluate the performance of a model on imbalanced data sets is needed.

 <h3 name='loocv'>4.
 Leave One Out Cross Validation | LOOCV</h3>